by Andrea Dietrich |

 by Xuefeng Pan |

-In the main campus of University of Wollongong
+On the main campus of the University of Wollongong

 I saw a duck couple walking side by side

-Around them were their kids, a couple of little ducklings
+Around them were their kids, couples of little ducklings

 How exciting with this scenery I felt